Frequently Asked Questions

 1. If you use, or have you ever used any app that manage icons in the menu bar (like HiddenBar, Vanilla, Dozer, BarTender or similar), this may be the culprit.

 2. It's possible that macOS hides icons after a certain threshold.
+If you're on a laptop, the icon could get behind the notch.
 Try moving a few visible menubar icons as far left as they would go (cmd+drag the icon to move it) and see if it will free up space for other icons to become visible (would the Shottr icon show up?).

 3. Try to reboot your computer in Safe Mode (you can do that by restarting the computer and holding Shift right after the chime during startup).